-This course fulfills the 2-unit requirement for training in human trafficking for nurses and other healthcare providers in Florida.
+This course fulfills the 2-unit requirement for training in human trafficking for nurses, respiratory therapists, physical therapists, and other healthcare providers in Florida.

 Tifanie Sbriscia, BS, RN, CWOCN

 Human trafficking (human slavery) is seen across the world including in Florida.
 Healthcare professionals may be the only people victims have access to who can help them escape their captors and move from being a victim to being a survivor.
 This course helps meet the challenge that all health agencies have to train staff how to proceed when trafficking is suspected.
 It provides information about relevant Florida statutes, presents risk factors for becoming a victim, ways to identify victims and traffickers, and offers screening, assessment, and reporting information.

 The following course information applies to occupational therapy professionals:

 - Target Audience: Occupational Therapists, OTAs

 - Content Focus: Category 1—Domain of OT, Client Factors

 A score of 80% or higher on the post test, a completed evaluation form, and payment where required.
 No partial credit will be awarded.